-48510 Introduction to Electrical and Electronic Engineering6cp; Forms of attendance, mode of delivery and assessment requirements in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
-Consequently, the Subject Outline information for this subject has changed.
-Details of the changes are published in an addendum to the Subject Outline which is available on UTSOnline/Canvas.
+48510 Introduction to Electrical and Electronic Engineering6cp; Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Fields of practice: Biomedical Engineering, Electrical Engineering, Electronic Engineering, Electrical and Electronic Engineering, Mechanical Engineering, Mechanical and Mechatonic Engineering, Mechatronic Engineering majors